Improve Your Rankings with SEO

 Your home improvement blog is not relevant to someone wanting to buy a new car.

 However what if you are a financial blogger?
 Well, one year ago you wrote a blog post or a page on your website dedicated to "finding a great deal on used cars" or even "how to finance a new car."
 That post or page would be very relevant to the person performing the Internet search.

 Now what?
 Now you use SEO strategy to ensure your post or page will show up in those search listings:

 - implement keywords into your post content and webpages, including your URLs and images/graphics

-- properly format your text so that it is reader-friendly (we should you how to do this in our free e-course, Building Your Business 101)
+- properly format your text so that it is reader-friendly (we should you how to do this in our workshop, Building Your Business 101)

 - but also, simply establish authority and trust so that you will simply just rank higher than competitors when there is a relevant match with you and the person using a SE